 Artwork should not be kept near heat sources such as fires and radiators.
-Heat can cause paint to become soft and start to peel, and lead to blistering and burns on the surface of the artwork.
+Heat can cause the paint to become soft and start to peel, and lead to blistering and burns on the surface of the artwork.

 Ensure that your painting is not in the path of direct sunlight or overhead lighting.
 Too much light can fade artwork.
 Having a non-specialised light beaming onto your artwork can also become a source of heat for your painting.
-It’s best to contact a lighting specialist who will be able to provide more information on the LED specific lights that will complement your artwork, without causing any damage.
+It’s best to contact a lighting specialist who will be able to provide more information on the LED specific lights that will compliment your artwork, without causing any damage.

 If the environment is too dark, however, this can also present problems.
 Storing your artwork in an attic or basement, most likely in damp and dry conditions will cause damage.
 Some insects, such as silverfish and termites, thrive in damp and dark environments and by ingesting paper.